redpanda-data/connect/website/docs/components/caches/file.md

 -->

+Stores each item in a directory as a file, where an item ID is the path relative to the configured directory.

 ```yaml
 file:
   directory: ""
 ```

-The file cache stores each item in a directory as a file, where an item ID is the path relative to the configured directory.

 This type currently offers no form of item expiry or garbage collection, and is intended to be used for development and debugging purposes only.

+## Fields

+### `directory`

+`string` The directory within which to store items.